Bridgett Riley

 Riley won her next two fights, and, on February 15, 1998, she and Trevino were rematched for Trevino's IFBA world Bantamweight championship, in Biloxi, Mississippi.
 Riley became a world champion by defeating Trevino by a ten round unanimous decision.

 On June 26 of that year, she made what would be her only defense of the title, knocking out Aicha Lahsen in nine rounds at Las Vegas.
 Riley was knocked down by Lahsen in the first round and barely beat the count and made it through the end of the round.
 She recovered in later rounds and finished the fight with the knock out of Lahsen.
 This fight was chosen as women's boxing fight of the year for 1998.

 She then won three more fights in a row, for a total of eight consecutive wins.
 However, none of these fights were for a world title.
 Among the women she defeated during that span were Brenda Burnside, by an eight round split decision at the Madison Square Garden in New York, New York, and Del Pettis, knocked out in the first round of their rematch, which also happened to be Riley's first bout of the 2000s.

 On December 7, 2001, her winning streak was stopped when her bout with Yolanda Gonzalez, also held in California, was declared a technical draw (tie), because of a headbutt that caused an injury on Riley's head.

 Riley then beat Linda Edwards and Karen Richardson, both by first round knockouts, before facing Para Draine, on November 14, 2002, in Portland, Oregon.
 Draine outpointed Riley over six rounds.

 On January 18, 2003, Riley defeated Angie Bordelon by a six round decision in Raleigh, North Carolina.
 On June 4 of that year, she knocked out Nicole Gallegos in three rounds, in what has been, to date, her last professional boxing fight.

 Riley has a record of 15 wins, 3 losses and 1 draw, with 7 wins by knockout.

+She was inducted into the International Women's Boxing Hall of Fame in 2019.

 Film career

 During several of her layoffs, Riley has had several acting roles.
 She appeared in the mid 1990s television series WMAC Masters (broadcast on Fox).
 She appeared in the early 1990s martial arts inspired Triple Impact.
 She appeared as a boxer in Million Dollar Baby.

 In addition to her own acting, she has performed as the stunt double for other actresses.
 She began her stunt work career as the double for the Yellow Ranger in early Mighty Morphin Power Rangers episodes and Mighty Morphin Power Rangers: The Movie.
-She doubled for Halle Berry in Catwoman, Malin Akerman in Watchmen, Summer Glau in Serenity, and others.
+She doubled for Halle Berry in Catwoman, Malin Akerman in Watchmen, Summer Glau in Serenity, was a stunt in Paranormal Activity: The Marked Ones and others.